Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Theorems.md

 1) We can quickly check result for p = 2 or p = 3.

-2) For p > 3: If p is composite, then its positive divisors are among the integers 1, 2, 3, 4, … , p-1 and it is clear that gcd((p-1)!,p) > 1, so we can not have (p-1)! = -1 (mod p).
+2) For p > 3: If p is composite, then its positive divisors are among the integers 1, 2, 3, 4, … , p and it is clear that gcd((p-1)!,p) > 1,

+so we can not have (p-1)! = -1 (mod p).

 3) Now let us see how it is exactly -1 when p is a prime.
 If p is a prime, then all numbers in [1, p-1] are relatively prime to p.
-And for every number x in range [2, p-2], there must exist a pair y such that (x*y)%p = 1.
+And for every number x in range
+[2 , p-2], there must exist a pair y such that (x * y)%p = 1.
 So